aklagoo/cse576_project_2/README.md

 # Out-of-Distribution Generalization of Min/Max Operations
 ## Description
-The project aims to train generalized models that work on out-of-order datasets.
+The project aims to train generalized models that work on out-of-distribution datasets.
 The task is simple: pick the largest/smallest number from a list of numbers.
 Let's say the sentence is as follows: